-Natural Habitats’ sourcing and production model is based on a participative and inclusive model with small farms and plantations in Northwestern Ecuador and Sierra Leone.
+Natural Habitats’ sourcing and production model is based on a participative and inclusive model with small farms and plantations in Northwestern Ecuador.
 We maximize economic and social impact with price premiums paid to growers and programs to enhance soil fertility, along with community based programs that fund local health care and schools.

 Biodiversity and Forest Conservation

-We meet the highest international standards, with third party certification from the Round Table for Sustainable Palm Oil (RSPO), for protection of the rain forest in Ecuador and Sierra Leone.
+We meet the highest international standards, with third party certification from the Round Table for Sustainable Palm Oil (RSPO), for protection of the rain forest in Ecuador.
 Our farm and production practices encourage regional biodiversity from Certified Organic growing methods, and we have many programs in place to preserve the habitats of native species and the integrity of the land.

 The Importance of Organic